kiwiirc/irc-framework/docs/events.md

     nick: 'prawnsalad',
     ident: 'prawn',
     hostname: 'manchester.isp.net',
-    msg: 'This is a server-wide message'
+    message: 'This is a server-wide message'
 }
 ~~~